romaschka1/Data-Structures-Algorithms/README.md

 </pre> <br>

 3. Step: <br>
-We reach the oppening parenthesis limit, so we started to adding ')' one the end, and increasing `close` counter. <br>
+We reached the opening parenthesis limit, so we started adding ')' on the end, and increasing `close` counter. <br>

 `Call stack` situation:
 <pre>